 Getting started with Java

-This tutorial gets you up to speed with Java development in JetBrains Fleet.
-It covers the installation, project setup, and working with code.
-In order to complete it, you need JetBrains Toolbox: the Download page.
+This tutorial helps you get started with Java development in JetBrains Fleet.
+It covers installation, project setup, and working with Java code.

 Download and install JetBrains Toolbox.